 Our salesman told him that our unit had just been calibrated, and besides, compare the ranges and specs.
 He continued, “After all, your instrument has a measuring range of 0-100 ppm, with an accuracy at the low end of ±2 ppm.
 Our instrument’s range is five times more sensitive, and our accuracy spec is much better.
 I have confidence in the reading of the Interscan.”

-But, how can we compete with a desired “zero” reading, even if that is totally unrealistic given the application?
+But, how can we compete with a desired “zero” reading, even if that is totally unrealistic in this application?
 Indeed, it is very likely that when one is standing close to a hydrogen sulfide scrubber installation, there will be a slight background concentration of the gas.

 Yet, the prospect remained unconvinced.